BenderScript/envoybigbook/README.md

  ### 1.9 [Workload-Identity-AWS](./workload-identity-aws)

-WIP!

 This example demonstrates how to use Envoy Proxy and Authz server to create a soft boundary around an application in order to create or provide **workload identity** within an AWS EC2 deployment.

-More specifically, it integrates AWS EC2 information into the application identity.
-It seems clear to me that any serious workload identity solution needs to incorporate a cloud's provider information in order to be deployed everywhere.
+More specifically, it integrates AWS EC2 instance and user metadata into the application identity.
+It seems clear to me that any serious workload identity solution needs to incorporate a cloud provider's information in order to be deployed seamlessly.